ableplayer/ableplayer/README.md

 -   **data-meta-type** - required for metadata; indicates the type of metadata contained within a metadata track.
 Supported values as described above are "text" and "selector".
 -   **data-meta-div** - required for "text" metadata; id of an external div in which to display the text.
+-   **data-duration** - optional attribute on the element displayed via a metadata track; value is the number of milliseconds to display the element before it fades out.
+Elements displayed via metadata tracks automatically fade out at the end time designated within the WebVTT file.
+However, if the **data-duration** attribute is present, this enables an element to fade out *before* the designated time.
+This is useful if multiple elements appear simultaneously, but some need to fade out earlier than others.

 #### Search